Jana Duggar’s Rumored Boyfriend Jonathan Close To Jessa Duggar, Fills Instagram With College & Baby Photos

 The most surprising thing is that Jonathan is close friends with Jessa Duggar and Ben Seewald!
 He celebrated her birthday on his Instagram with a little collage representing their friendship.

-It is evident that Jessa and Ben trust him a lot as they have given him access to Spurgeon, their first baby boy.
+It is evident that Jessa and Ben trusts him a lot as they have access to Spurgeon, their first baby boy.

 It has not been easy for Jana to wait for her time.
-She has seen four of her younger sisters, Jill, Jessa, Jinger, and Joy-Anna, get engaged so far, two of them even having babies.
+She has seen four of her younger sisters, Jill, Jessa, Jinger and Joy-Anna, get engaged so far, two of them even having babies.

 “I know how it feels to wait for ‘Prince Charming’ to come along,” the 27-year-old Duggar said according to Radar Online.
 “I’m still waiting.
 Waiting is not always easy.
 Especially in those times when all the married siblings are getting together and you can’t go along because you’re not part of ‘that’ group.”